ZXiaopu/tensorqtl_godmc/README.md

 ## Updates
 This repository is modified for GoDMC vmeQTL project.
 Specifically, GoDMC vmeQTL run gene-environment interaction analysis on candidate associations while tensorQTL run interactions with SNPs in a certain cis-window.

-I modified
+Modifications
 1/ The cis-window to 2Mbp (default is 1Mbp)

 2/ Interaction can be run on selected SNPs (need to have an additional candidate file)

+3/ No bugs reported when running trans interaction analysis with "covariates_df=None"

-The original tensorQTL repository can be found here https://github.com/broadinstitute/tensorqtl/tree/master
+The original tensorQTL repository can be found here https://github.com/broadinstitute/tensorqtl/

 ## tensorQTL